kubernetes/kubernetes/docs/proposals/federation.md

 This is closely related to location affinity above, and also discussed there.
-The basic idea is that some controller, logically outside of the basic kubernetes control plane of the clusters in question, needs to be able to:
+The basic idea is that some controller, logically outside of the basic Kubernetes control plane of the clusters in question, needs to be able to:

 1. Receive "global" resource creation requests.